zhengruohuang/revolve/README.md

-# revolve
+# Revolve

-Out-of-Order RISC-V core
+An out-of-order RISC-V core